microsoft/referencesource/README.md

 ## License

-The files in this repository are licensed with the [MIT](LICENSE.txt) license unless otherwise specified in the file header.
+The files in this repository are licensed under the [MIT](LICENSE.txt) license unless otherwise specified in the file header.
+If the file header only contains a copyright header (e.g., "Copyright (c) Microsoft Corporation.
+All rights reserved.", you can assume the associated file to be MIT-licensed.